 This is a full-color worksheet that includes all of the necessary vocabulary words and foundational concepts that you need for introducing your rock unit.
 It covers different types of rocks, how they’re formed, and briefly looks at the processes that shape and impact rocks throughout the eons.

 15. Easy-to-Follow Rock Cycle Diagram

 This is a comprehensive and clear diagram that shows the different processes and steps of the rock cycle.
 It also features practice questions and interpretation questions based on the diagram.
 Gleaning information from a chart or diagram is an important skill for young science students, so this resource is great for teaching both the skill and the knowledge!

-Learn More: DD Two
+Learn More: Byjus